bcornelusse/ELEC0447-analysis-power-systems/lecture6.md

 # What will we learn today?

 - Why HVDC systems are used and how they are implemented (focus on LCC)
+- What are LCCs
+- What are thyristors
+- Basic control principles of LCC HVDC
 - How to insert a point-to-point HVDC line in a power flow analysis

 You will be able to do exercises *TODO*.

+Note that I have mainly taken material from former course "ELEC0445 - HVDC grids", but it follows the logic of Chapter 7 of Ned Mohan's book.

 ---